 1. Know Your Customer.

 First knowing your customer is an essential element to delivering great execution.
 The customer can best be understood through their Customer Value Model, which is comprised of four essential elements, Product Portfolio, Responsiveness, Economic Value, and Relationship Management.
-Building strong customer loyalty that creates a competitive advantage comes through understanding what the customer wants and then giving the customer more of what they want than your competition.
+Building strong customer loyalty that creates a competitive advantage comes from understanding what the customer wants and then giving the customer more of what they want than your competition.

 2. Define Your Vision.

 The vision enables the organization’s purpose by delivering superior value for your customer.
 It should drive the overall enterprise direction and establish the core foundation for organizational alignment.
 Very few organizations offer a compelling vision that engages stakeholders towards a common purpose.

 The goal is the long-term aim of the organization.
 The achievement of a goal will contribute to the attainment of the vision.
 While broad goals are not time-bound, annual targets should be developed that deliver incremental gains towards the ultimate aim.

 An organization’s capability can be found in the business systems and processes that drive the organization’s execution of the value proposition.
 They represent the source of the strategic change or improvement that must be implemented to achieve the goal that delivers the vision.
 When working with new clients, we find that less than 20% of organizations can identify the business systems and business processes that deliver their value proposition today.

 5. Evaluate Your Opportunities.

 Opportunities represent the problems, challenges barriers, and disconnects within an organization that must be understood and systematically addressed to deliver strategic change.
 Opportunities should be studied at the business system and business process levels within the organization.
 Sorting through these opportunities and rationalizing them into common characteristics is an essential element of understanding how to solve problems and implement our desired strategy.